MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/reasons-edge-devtools.md

 ---
 # Reasons to use Microsoft Edge DevTools

-The Microsoft Edge DevTools team has added a lot of features based on feedback we received from the community to enhance the experience of Developers.
-Here is a list of features that are unique to Microsoft Edge, available on Windows, Mac and Linux.
+The Microsoft Edge DevTools team has added many new features based on feedback we received from the developer community.
+These features improve the developer experience and are unique to Microsoft Edge, which is available on Windows, Mac, and Linux.

 **Contents:**